Beckster6211/rockPaperScissorsReact/README.md

 # rockPaperScissorsReact

-## School of Code Week 1 Day 5 Improved...
+## School of Code Week 1 Day 5 Improved Even More...

 ### What to do